The Academic Honor Code and Social Code

 The following activities, occurring on or off College premises, constitute breaches of the Social Code:

-- Conduct that is unbecoming of a Bowdoin student.
-Examples include, but are not limited to: lewd or indecent behavior (or sponsorship thereof); physical abuse or assault; threats; intimidation; retaliation; harassment; coercion; behavior or activities that significantly disrupt the educational experience of other students; and other conduct that threatens, instills fear, or infringes upon the rights, dignity, and integrity of any person including through the use of social media or other means of electronic communication.
+- Conduct that is unbecoming of a Bowdoin student, whether physical, verbal, or sexual in nature.
+Examples include, but are not limited to: lewd or indecent behavior (or sponsorship thereof); abuse or assault; threats; intimidation; retaliation; harassment; coercion; behavior or activities that significantly disrupt the educational experience of other students; and other conduct that threatens, instills fear, or infringes upon the rights, dignity, and integrity of any person including through the use of social media or other means of electronic communication.

 - Attempted or actual theft of, or misappropriation of, physical or intellectual property and/or services.
 Attempted or actual damage to property.